rickithadi/bigduckmusic.com/src/pages/features/2021-02-18-the-meaning-of-success-kelvin-tan-and-a-never-ending-story.md

 \-

-Himself bringing an outlier sensibility to a band working at rock's fringes, the band found both an unpredictable edge and a learned instinct.
+Himself bringing an outlier sensibility to a band, at the time, working at Singaporean rock's fringes, the Oddfellows found both an unpredictable edge and a learned instinct.
 “Somehow I always had a punk sensibility even though I was a singer-songwriter first!,” he muses.
-As The Oddfellows performed, it was a contrast he displayed magnificently, effortlessly transitioning from heartfelt indie-pop crooning to a blistering, bottle-necked solo.
+As The Oddfellows performed at the Esplanade, it was a contrast he displayed magnificently, effortlessly transitioning from heartfelt indie-pop crooning to a blistering, bottle-necked solo.
 Unleashing a frenzy of noise and feedback, the notes ripped into his fingers, as blood fell onto his strings.

 With their differing sensibilities, it was a love of music that bound the unit together, and helped bring them to prominence.
 Part of it came through in his friendship with head honcho of landmark music magazine BigO, Philip Cheah – one struck up over their preteens, becoming fast friends over frequent cassette listening sessions.
 As BigO emerged in 1985 with Cheah’s brother, Michael, The Oddfellows found themselves championed as one of Singapore’s first popular indie acts.
 As a result, their 1991 radio hit, *[So Happy](https://youtu.be/yIXFuNWgxnQ)*, became a mainstay within Singapore’s alternative music canon.